Geigerkind/training_presentations/rust/a_hero_starter_pack/README.md

+# Big UFF
+There are numerous problems für Windows and Mac.
+Therefore, this section will be postponed for now.

 # Hero starter pack
 Every good hero starts out with some basic equipment!
 We are here to learn `Rust` after all.